 The requirements of TIG welding are slightly different from MIG.
 Tungsten Inert Gas (TIG) welding was introduced in the 1940s and became an immediate success.
 One of the reasons behind this process’s popularity is the precise and aesthetic results it delivers.

-It’s also the go-to process for experienced welders working with aluminum and stainless steel.
+It’s also the go-to process for experienced welders TIG welding mild steel, aluminum and stainless steel.

 Tig welding gasses play a crucial part in this process.
 When compared to MIG welding, TIG is more unforgiving to shielding errors and requires an experienced hand.